-In your personal statement of 750 words, we ask you to address each of the following prompts by weaving them into your statement (the word allocation across the three is up to you):
+In your personal statement of up to 1000 words, we ask you to address each of the following prompts by weaving them into the narrative of your statement (the word allocation across the three is up to you):

-- 1. Which Rhodes Scholar quality do you display most strongly, and how are different contexts and people helping you to develop the other qualities? - 2.
+- 1. Tell us how you overcame a challenge in your life.
+Which Rhodes Scholar character qualities did you draw from?
+What did you learn from the experience? - 2.
 What would you like to learn from and contribute to the Rhodes community in Oxford? - 3.
 From your place in the world, how will you use your energy and talents to address humanity's pressing challenges?